syedumerahmedcode/java-functional-programming/javafunctional/notes.md

 - **map()**: Used for the transformation of an object.
 It returns a stream consisting of the results of applying the given function to the elements of this stream.
 What is returned depends on how the function is implemented inside map method.
 - **collect()**: Performs some kind of reduction operation on the elements of the stream.
 In our case, we are using Collector API from Stream.
 - **forEach()**: Performs an action for each element of this stream.
+- **noneMatch()**: Returns whether no elements of this stream match the provided predicate.
+May not evaluate the predicate on all elements if not necessary for determining the result.
+If the stream is empty then true is returned and the predicate is not evaluated.
+- **allMatch()**: Returns whether all elements of this stream match the provided predicate.
+May not evaluate the predicate on all elements if not necessary for determining the result.
+If the stream is empty then true is returned and the predicate is not evaluated.
+- **anyMatch()**: Returns whether any elements of this stream match the provided predicate.
+May not evaluate the predicate on all elements if not necessary for determining the result.
+If the stream is empty then false is returned and the predicate is not evaluated.

 # references:
 - [1](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html#package.description): Java functional package **(JavaDoc)**